nafoarmories/nafoarmories.github.io/docs/_posts/2024-04-09-leyley-news.md

 image: assets/images/leyleys-v2-siluette.png
 ---

-Leyley V2 has finally passed review, with the first prototypes expected to be ready for testing in the coming week.
+Leyley V2 has finally passed review, with the first prototypes expected to be ready for testing in the coming weeks.

 ![leyleys]({{ "assets/images/leyleys-v2-siluette.png" | relative_url }})